MVVENTO/NYC_DOT/README.md

  Script naviagtes to specified account or page.
  Script can fetch comments from the specified account or page.
  Script can fetch data within a given parameter.

 2. Neural Network Model
  Model trained.
- Model can clasify sentences.
+ Model can clasify streetlights and curbcuts.
- Model can rate sentences.
+ Model can rate streetlights and curbcut.

 3. Screen Archetypes
 Creation - Select one of the scripts from a simple GUI interface to fetch and save data from your desired platform.

 4. Navigation
 Flow Navigation